 Among the many problems in this impoverished community were HIV and AIDS.
 It was through this horrible disease that God gave John Thomas what he described as “a wakeup call”.
 He heard a statistic that the infection rate in Masi was 44% – the statistic was incorrect (was more like 17%), but it was this statistic that moved him into action.

 In November 1999, Pastor John pulled together a knowledgeable team and they began HIV and AIDS outreach work in Masi.
 As their efforts grew, the need for a centre, separate from the church, became urgent.
 In July 2000, with the help of a generous friend, Pastor John was able to acquire a property in the Capri area opposite Masi.
-By September 2000, a trust had been registered, called the Fish Hoek Baptist Church Community Trust, with an overriding emphasis on spreading the good news of Jesus Christ in a life-changing way: the prevention, care and treatment of HIV and AIDS; and community development through education and health-related programmes.
+By September 2000, a trust had been registered, called the Fish Hoek Baptist Church Community Trust, with an overriding emphasis on spreading the good news of Jesus Christ in a life-changing way: the prevention, care and treatment of HIV and AIDS; and community development through inter’alia education and health-related programmes.

 This property had sufficient ground to allow for future expansion and provided a centre from which to grow, and thus began the work of Living Hope.
 In November 2004, 22-bed Health Care Centre was added to the property.

 When the first support group of Living Hope was formed in 2003, an immediate need was recognized – income generation for the members.
 Volunteers taught the group to make greeting cards, jewelry and Christmas decorations, which were sold locally and to visiting international teams.
-In 2004, the clients at Living Grace started to make some wire craft which provided them with a reasonable living.
+In 2004, the clients at the Recovery programme started to make some wire craft which provided them with a reasonable living.
 Crafts were sold via catalogue to the US and a shop was opened in Muizenberg known as Living H.O.P.E. shop (Helping Other People Earn).

 Another volunteer asked the patients in the Health Care Centre how she could help.
 The answer: “Teach us how to sew.”
-She taught an initial group of 10 women and provided them with sewing machines after they left the HCC.
+She taught an initial group of 10 women and provided them with sewing machines after they left the Health Care Centre.
 A Living Hope receptionist showed them how to make ladies’ handbags.
 The business was transferred to the local women who now make and sell the handbags themselves.

-From humble beginnings, Living Hope’s programmes grew rapidly to include woman’ health consultation, dressing clinics, home-based nursing care, nutritional support, HIV and AIDS pre- and post-test counseling, life skills training to children, support groups, after-school children’s and teens clubs to bring young people together for the learning of Biblical values.
+From humble beginnings, Living Hope’s programmes grew rapidly to include womens health consultation, dressing clinics, home-based nursing care, nutritional support, HIV and AIDS pre- and post-test counseling, life skills training to children, support groups, after-school children’s and teens clubs to bring young people together for the learning of Biblical values.